Miroka96/mmdenovo/README.md

 cd mmproteo
 pip install -e .
 ```
+This installation must be repeated whenever new files are created.

 ### Running MMProteo

 The installations will make `mmproteo` available on your command line (and in your PATH),
-so preferably use this anywhere you want.
+so use this anywhere you want.

 Alternatively, you can run the `mmproteo-runner.py` script in the mmproteo directory.

-If you are crazy, you can also run the `mmproteo/mmproteo/mmproteo.py` script, but this one is
-already part of the installed mmproteo package and shouldn't really be used directly.

 ### Usage